An Evaluation of the Socio-Economic Situation in Sierra Leone Relative to the Remuneration Packages of National Staff of the United Nations System

 Project Overview

-This position paper provides a comprehensive analysis of the socio-economic conditions in Sierra Leone and evaluates the adequacy of the remuneration packages for national staff of the United Nations System.
-The study aims to justify the need for adopting alternative methodologies in determining local staff salaries.
-It explores inflationary trends, exchange rates, the cost of living, and the application of the Flemming Principle in setting salaries.
-Key findings include the mismatch between salary revisions and rising living costs, the burden of dependency, and the negative welfare impacts on local staff.
-Recommendations focus on realistic salary adjustments, monitoring socio-economic indicators, and addressing basic human needs such as housing, security, and energy.
+This position paper provided a comprehensive analysis of the socio-economic conditions in Sierra Leone and evaluated the adequacy of remuneration packages for national staff of the United Nations System.
+The study aimed to justify the need for adopting alternative methodologies in determining local staff salaries.